 Discharging Your Patient from Active Treatment

-Given treatment success, the medical necessity of treatment for your patient will come to an end.
+Given treatment success, the medical necessity of treatment for your patient will come to an end and then discharge from active treatment.
 As a provider, you must proficiently define and document the conclusion of medical necessity with efficient documentation of a discharge report ending the episode of active care.

 Your discharge summary report is often straightforward offering one of four scenarios: